mooreds/docs-1/references/sql-operations.md

 **Object construction**

-JSON template construct a JSON object or array for each item in the 'data source' based on the specified template.
+A JSON template constructs a JSON object or array for each item from the data source based on the specified template.
 If the outer template is a `<json-object>` the item will be JSON object.
 If the outer template is a `<json-array>` the item will be JSON array.
 The values inside the outer template can be any type.

 The `<key>`s and `<json-value>`s are used in the same order as they appear in the template.

 Each `<json-value>` will be calculated and resolved.
-The resolved value can be immediate value \(number, string or boolean\), JSON object or JSON array.
+The resolved value can be a scalar value \(number, string or boolean\), JSON object or JSON array.

 `<path>`, `<operation-alias>.<path>`, `<immediate-value>` and `<binary-expression>` are resolved the same as in [column selection](#columns-selection).

 `<json-object>` and `<json-array>` are resolved recursively.

-If the resolve process found a valid value, this value will be added to the output JSON object or array.
-If the output item is a JSON object the specified `<key>` will be used.
+If the resolve process finds a valid value, this value will be added to the output JSON object or array.
+If the output item is a JSON object, the specified `<key>` will be used.

-If the same key is used more than once the last value will be used and will override any previous values that had the same key.
+{% hint style="info" %} If the same key is used more than once the last value will be used and will override any previous values that had the same key. {% endhint %}

 If the value is resolved to `null` or 'not found':